 6. “The Diving Bell and the Butterfly” by Jean-Dominique Bauby

-7. “Healing the Broken Brain” by Dr. Mike and David Dow
+7. “Healing the Broken Brain” by Dr. Mike Dow and David Dow

 8. “Identity Theft: Rediscovering Ourselves After Stroke” by Debra Meyerson

-This book is a deep-dive into the struggle with identity that many survivors face.
-It’s a motivating guide on how to rebuild your life and sense of identity after stroke.
-Debra provides personal wisdom from her own journey after going from a Stanford professor to completely unable to speak after her stroke.
+Identity Theft is a stroke recovery book that dives deep into the process of rediscovering yourself after stroke.
+The author, Debra, provides personal wisdom from her own journey after transitioning from a Stanford professor deeply identified with her career to completely unable to speak after her stroke.

 See Identify Theft on Amazon »